suborbital/docs/website/docs/se2/how-to/integrate-your-app.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Integrating SE2 into your app
+# Integrate SE2 into your app

 <Tabs groupId='host-type'>